VoltDB/voltdb/examples/fraud-detection/README.md

 Once node.js and Kafka (kafka 8) are ready, you can start the example application.
 Make sure "bin" inside the VoltDB kit is in your PATH.
 Also create topics for card_swipes and train_activity in your kafka instance.
 Then open a shell, go to the examples/fraud-detection directory, and execute the following commands to set up the database:

-  ./run.sh server
+  `./run.sh server`
-  ./run.sh init
+  `./run.sh init`

 Then run the demo application:

-  ./run.sh train (simulate card swipes and train activity)
+  `./run.sh train` (simulate card swipes and train activity)
-  ./run.sh npminstall (To setup node plugins)
+  `./run.sh npminstall` (setup node plugins)
-  ./run.sh nodeserver (To start the Fraud Detection Dashboard)
+  `./run.sh nodeserver` (start the Fraud Detection Dashboard)

 If you're running the example on a VoltDB cluster, rather than your local desktop or laptop, run `./run.sh nodeserver` in a new shell on one of the machines in the cluster, then connect to your dashboard from your browser at [http://servername:3000](http://servername:3000).

 You can stop the server, running client, or webserver at any time with `Ctrl-C` or `SIGINT`.
 Of course VoltDB can also run in the background using the -B option, in which case you can stop it with the `voltadmin shutdown` command.

-Note: When you run.sh train the data events to kafka are removed by your kafka retention policy, running this over and over can use disk space and make your machine/VoltDB run slow.
+Note: When you `./run.sh train` the data events to kafka are removed by your kafka retention policy, running this over and over can use disk space and make your machine/VoltDB run slow.

 Note: that the downloaded VoltDB kits include pre-compiled stored procedures and client code as jarfiles.
 To run the example from a source build, it may be necessary to compile the Java source code by typing "run.sh jars" before.
 Note that this step requires a full Java JDK.